 DATA (Debt, AIDS, Trade, Africa) was a global advocacy organization co-founded in 2002 by Bono, Bobby Shriver and activists Jamie Drummond and Lucy Matthew on the heels of their work in the Jubilee 2000 “Drop the Debt” coalition.
 Jubilee 2000 was a global alliance of church groups, international justice campaigners and debt policy specialists campaigning for the cancellation of the unpayable debts of the poorest countries to celebrate the year 2000.

-DATA proposed the data deal as a reflection of Goal 8 of the newly agreed Millennium Development Goals: campaign for debt relief, increased and improved aid especially to fight emergencies like AIDS, and trade reform for developing countries, in return for the leadership of these countries offering their citizens democracy, accountability and transparency.
+DATA proposed the data deal as reflection of Goal 8 of the newly agreed Millennium Development Goals: campaign for debt relief, increased and improved aid especially to fight emergencies like AIDS, and trade reform for developing countries, in return for the leadership of these countries offering their citizens democracy, accountability and transparency.
 DATA also stood for hard-headed evidence and data-based policies.

 In 2004, DATA and dozens of other NGOs helped to create ONE: The Campaign To Make Poverty History, an advocacy and campaigning organization dedicated to fighting extreme poverty and preventable disease.
-In the lead up to the Gleneagles G8 Summit in July 2005, Bono, Richard Curtis, DATA and others helped to organize the Live 8 concerts to put pressure on the G8 to endorse the findings of the Commission for Africa, which largely reflected the data deal approach and made a commitment to fighting extreme poverty in Africa.
+In the lead up to the Gleneagles G8 Summit in July 2005, Bono, Richard Curtis, DATA and others helped to organise the Live 8 concerts to put pressure on the G8 to endorse the findings of the Commission for Africa, which largely reflected the data deal approach and made a commitment to fighting extreme poverty in Africa.

 In early 2008, DATA and ONE combined operations under the name ONE.